MBJuric/kumuluzee-samples/kumuluzee-kafka/kumuluzee-kafka-producer/README.md

 }
 ```

-In the example above, we inject the Kafka Producer with the `@Inject` and `@KafkaProducer` annotation.
-From the message data we create
-a ProducerRecord `new ProducerRecord<String,String>(topic, key, msg)` and call the method send on the producer with the ProducerRecord
-and the Callback parameters.
-In the Callback we receive the sent message metadata `RecordMetadata` or the Exception if an error occurred.
+In the example above, we have injected the Kafka Producer with the `@Inject` and `@KafkaProducer` annotations.
+From the message data we have created a ProducerRecord `new ProducerRecord<String,String>(topic, key, msg)` and called the method send on the producer with the ProducerRecord and the Callback parameters.
+In the Callback we have received the sent message metadata `RecordMetadata` or the Exception if an error would have occurred.

 ### Add required configuration for the Kafka Producer